Soccer-Blatter says 'fair play' to Suarez after bite apology

 FIFA came under fierce criticism, particularly in Uruguay, for the severity of the punishment handed down to Suarez.

-The organization cited the fact that Suarez had shown no remorse, and had been banned twice before for biting, when explaining its record penalty.
+The organisation cited the fact that Suarez had shown no remorse, and had been banned twice before for biting, when explaining its record penalty.

 Uruguay President Jose Mujica lambasted FIFA bosses as "sons of bitches" who meted out "fascist" treatment to Suarez.